Trump's threat of Venezuela military action could bolster Maduro

 That threat was laughed off by the opposition and until Friday night, when Trump said a military option was not out of the question for dealing with the Venezuelan government's crackdown on the opposition and deepening social crisis.

-"He's doing Maduro a favor by reinforcing the nationalist position that the Gringos want to come and attack Venezuela.
+"He's doing Maduro a favour by reinforcing the nationalist position that the Gringos want to come and attack Venezuela.
 This has always been part of Maduro's rhetoric, and Chavez before him.
-And it has served them both well," said lawyer Luis Alberto Rodriguez while sitting at a cafe, smoking a Cuban cigar, in one of Caracas' wealthier neighborhoods.
+And it has served them both well," said lawyer Luis Alberto Rodriguez while sitting at a cafe, smoking a Cuban cigar, in one of Caracas' wealthier neighbourhoods.

 "It's not going to have any impact other than the government using it to further unify its people and attack the opposition," the 44-year-old added.